NatePad/SERN-Auth-Template/README.md

 ### An Additional Note:

-* As this template deals with confidential information such as user passwords, be sure to obtain a security certificate and redirect from http:// to https:// routes in production.
+* As this template deals with **confidential information** such as user passwords, be sure to obtain a security certificate and **redirect from http:// to https://** routes in production.

 ## To Do:

-* ✔️ MVP Goals Complete! 🥳 🎉
-* ✔️ Let users edit their profile information.
-* ✔️ Let users change their password.
-* ✔️ Automatically log in after registering.
-* ❌ Set up mailer for password resets.
+* ✔️ Set up mailer for password resets.
+* ❌ Refactor profile form for /register, /profile, and /reset-pass to use Context API.
+* ❌ Create debouncer to check for taken usernames as the user types.

 ## FAQ: